On the net reproduction rate of continuous structured populations with distributed states at birth: Existence of steady states and the net reproduction function

-As the above proposition suggests, if the operator $\mathcal{L}_P$ is irreducible for every $P$ then it is natural to define the net reproduction rate of the standing population to be the spectral radius of $\mathcal{L}_P$, i.e. $R(P):=r\left(\mathcal{L}_P\right)$.
+Therefore, if the operator $\mathcal{L}_P$ is irreducible for every $P$, then it is natural to define the net reproduction rate of the standing population to be the spectral radius of $\mathcal{L}_P$, i.e. $R(P):=r\left(\mathcal{L}_P\right)$.
 If for example $\beta$ is strictly positive, then this is clearly the case.
-If however $\beta$ vanishes on some set of positive measure then $\mathcal{L}_P$ is not necessarily irreducible.
-In fact for example if there is a maximal offspring size M (less than the maximal size) then the ideal of equivalence classes of functions vanishing on $(M,1)$ will be invariant under $\mathcal{L}_P$.
-Most importantly if there is another eigenvalue $\lambda_P$ of the operator $\mathcal{L}_P$ with a corresponding positive eigenvector $x_P$ (or "fixed-ray") which belongs to one of those ideals, then this eigenvector still yields a strictly(!) positive steady state via formula \eqref{steadystate}.
+See later in Section 3 the characterisation of irreducibility of $\mathcal{L}_P$.
+However, if $\beta$ vanishes on some set of positive measure then $\mathcal{L}_P$ is not necessarily irreducible.
+For example, if there is a maximal offspring size m (less than the maximal size), then the ideal of equivalence classes of $L^1$ functions vanishing on $(m,1)$ will be invariant under $\mathcal{L}_P$.
+Note that in this case we cannot shrink the state space to the interval $(0,m)$, since individuals of size greater than $m$ may still reproduce.
+Most importantly, if there is another eigenvalue $\lambda_P$ of the operator $\mathcal{L}_P$ with a corresponding positive eigenvector $x_P$ (or fixed-ray) which belongs to one of those ideals, i.e. it vanishes on $(m,1)$, then this eigenvector still yields a positive (and even strictly positive if it does not vanish on some interval $(0,\varepsilon)$ for $\varepsilon>0$) steady state via formula \eqref{steadystate}.
 Hence this (or for that matter any other) eigenvalue could be considered as a net reproduction rate.

 The idea of proving existence of positive steady states via the net reproduction function works now exactly as in the case of simple Gurtin-McCamy models.
 Let us write: